AdamDCosta/AdamDCosta/README.md

-### Hello! 👋 I'm Adam, a trainee web developer currently based in Gloucestershire.
+### Hello! 👋 I'm Adam, a web developer currently based in Gloucestershire.

 ## How to reach me